-The Mountain Lakes Public Library is one of four partner organizations that are part of a National Science Foundation funded project led by the University of Colorado at Boulder & Build a Better Book.
-Our goal is to provide high school students with a unique opportunity to learn about engineering and the design process by working with a partner organization on accessible projects.
-Through different activities at the Mountain Lakes Public Library Makerspace, discussions with industry professionals, and working with partner organizations, students will develop engaging and functional, accessible resources.
+The Mountain Lakes Public Library (Mountain Lakes, NJ) provides a semester-long internship for area high school students each fall, with potential extension into the spring semester.
+The program's goal is to provide high school students with a unique opportunity to learn about engineering and the design process by working with a community partner organization to design more accessible products.
+Through activities and hands-on work at the Mountain Lakes Public Library Makerspace, discussions with industry professionals, and working with partner organizations, participating students develop engaging and functional, accessible resources.

-Students will spend a total of fifty hours over eighteen weeks learning about accessible design and developing an engaging and functional accessible resource prototype with a partner organization.
-Projects can be 3d designed & printed, web apps, phone apps, robotics, raised graphics, lasercut, or anything that creates an accessible resource.
-No experience necessary!
-Students will explore and learn everything they need to learn as they develop their ideas and projects with their partner.
+Teen interns spend a total of ~50 hours over eighteen weeks learning about accessible design and developing an engaging and functional accessible resource prototype with a partner organization.
+Projects can involve 3d design and printing, web applications, phone apps, robotics, raised graphics, laser cut materials, or anything that creates an accessible resource.
+No prior experience necessary!
+Students explore and learn everything they need to know as they collaboratively develop their ideas and projects with their partner.

-Students are expected to complete orientation and meet once a week in person (or virtual if necessary) for one hour during the duration of the program.
-Partner meetings will be mutually scheduled for in person or virtual design sessions.
-Much of the design work can happen on a student’s own schedule; either in person at the Makerspace or at home.
+Students are expected to complete a program orientation and meet once a week in person (or virtually, if necessary) for one hour during the duration of the program.
+Partner meetings are mutually scheduled for in person or virtual design sessions.
+Much of the design work can happen on a student’s own schedule, either in person at the Makerspace or at home.

 Learn more about the Mountain Lakes Public Library's Engineering with Empathy Teen Internship: Connecting Technical Work to Social Needs.
-For more information, contact Ian Matty at firstname.lastname@example.org.
+For more information, please contact Ian Matty via email.

-- Meetings with St. Joseph’s School for the Blind students over Zoom and in person
+- Had meetings with St. Joseph’s School for the Blind students, both over Zoom and in person

-- Partnership with Sound Start for Babies and meetings with their educators and students in person
+- Partnered with Sound Start for Babies and had meetings with their educators and students in person

-- Zoom session with Ka Li from National Network for Equitable Library Service on Accessible Tactile Design
+- Participated in a Zoom session with Ka Li from National Network for Equitable Library Service on Accessible Tactile Design

-- Presentation and conversation with Brian McKenzie on Inclusive Design and Accessibility in Software and Game Development
+- Participated in a presentation and conversation with Brian McKenzie on Inclusive Design and Accessibility in Software and Game Development

-- Attend the virtual ISLAND Conference in Princeton, NJ to experience all of the ways that people and organizations are developing inclusive science education for everyone
+- Attended the virtual ISLAND Conference in Princeton, NJ to experience all of the ways that people and organizations are developing inclusive science education for everyone

-Through an iterative design process, students worked individually or in small teams to design and build final products based on the needs of clients at St. Joseph's School for the Blind and Sound Start Babies.
+Through an iterative design process, students work individually or in small teams to design and build final products based on the needs of clients at two local organizations, St. Joseph's School for the Blind and Sound Start Babies.
 Project ideas covered a spectrum of needs including medical alert badges, understanding tornados, crayon toppers, book covers, and games.
 Students gained new skills and experience with STEM technology ranging from 3D printed materials to coded games and apps.